The Somerset Rivers Authority (SRA) was launched on January 31, 2015 to play a key role in flood protection for the county.

 Following on from that report, the SRA asked Government ministers for parliamentary legislation to establish the SRA as a new statutory body with the power to raise income countywide from householders.

 For 2016-17, the Department for Communities and Local Government gave Somerset County Council and the five district councils the power to raise a shadow precept of up to 1.25%, for the purpose of funding the Somerset Rivers Authority.

 Environment Minister Liz Truss told the Oxford Farming Conference in January 2016 she was “glad the Communities Secretary has given the Authority the power to raise a Shadow Precept from this April on the way to long-term local funding.”

 Click on the Flood Risk Work tab at the top to find out more about the work we do - and plan to do - and the tabs to the right (or below if you're using a mobile) to find out more about the SRA Board and its members, and how we operate.

-Please click here to view the newly published Somerset Rivers Authority's Half Year Progress Report 2017-18.
+Please click here to view the recently published Somerset Rivers Authority's Half Year Progress Report 2017-18.